Share this article

 Dry skin

-Dry, flaky skin caused by things like allergies, dehydration, and poor nutrition can be itchy and uncomfortable for your four-pawed pal.
-Regular moisturizing and a balanced diet can work wonders to keep your pup’s skin smooth and healthy.
+Dry, flaky skin caused by things like allergies and poor nutrition can be itchy and uncomfortable for your four-pawed pal.
+Your vet may suggest a regular medicated shampoo regime and a balanced diet, which can work wonders to keep your pup’s skin smooth and healthy.

 Seborrhea